rusty-electron/ml_deployment/README.md

 * [Vertex AI (Google Cloud)](https://cloud.google.com/vertex-ai/docs)

 ## Criteria

+TODO: update this section with latest description of the criteria.

 * **Number of supported input model type**: it can deploy any common model built with popular ML training frameworks. e.g., onnx, tensorflow, keras, etc. [2]
 * **Model Metrics Monitoring**: As it is not possible to check the output labels for live data, the statistics of input data and output predictions are monitored as a proxy for model performance.
 [3]